divyanshu512-gif/Hotel-Booking/README.md

 ## Business Problem

   In recent years, City Hotel and Resort Hotel have seen high cancellation rates.
-Each hotel is now dealing with a number of issues as a result, including
+Each hotel is now dealing with a number of issues as a result, including fewer